Compromise floated on enrichment issue in Iran nuclear talks -envoys

 This issue has emerged as one of the most difficult areas of disagreement between Iran and Britain, China, France, Germany, Russia and the United States, diplomats close to the Geneva negotiations said.

-"If you speak about the right to a peaceful nuclear program that's open to interpretation," a diplomat told Reuters without elaborating.
+"If you speak about the right to a peaceful nuclear programme that's open to interpretation," a diplomat told Reuters without elaborating.

 Earlier this week a senior U.S. administration official told reporters in Geneva that a formula could be found to satisfy all sides.